ErichDylus/Smart-Contract-Resources/Legal.md

  - Reg S (International Exemption)

+ - Reg CF (Crowdfunding)

-To launch a Security Token Offering ("STO") in the EU, companies generally have to submit a prospectus and comply with local security laws, except when qualified by certain exceptions, such as:
+In the EU, token issuers generally have to submit a prospectus and comply with local security laws, except when qualified by certain exceptions, such as:

  - Qualified investors’ exemption (private placement): solicit "qualified investors" only for the STO, as defined by EU regulations.